-- c) If efforts are unsuccessful at check-in, gate agents attempting to locate adjoining seats at boarding, or if unavailable, requesting volunteers to change seats; - d) If efforts are unsuccessful at boarding, flight attendants requesting volunteers to change seats on-board. - e) Children under age 8 must be accompanied by an adult age 16 or older when travelling.
-The accompanying adult must occupy a seat in the same cabin and be seated adjacent to the young child. - (2) Preferred or advance seat selection is subject to availability and is available only on flights operated by Air Canada, Air Canada Rouge and certain flights operated by Air Canada Express (depending on aircraft type).
+(2) Preferred or advance seat selection is subject to availability and is available only on flights operated by Air Canada, Air Canada Rouge and certain flights operated by Air Canada Express (depending on aircraft type).
 Passengers may pre-select a seat, preferred or not, when booking a fare via the web or call center or where offered.
+A fee per passenger and per segment of travel may apply as shown below:

+a) Restrictions

-A fee per passenger and per segment of travel may apply as shown below: - a) Restrictions - i.
-Air Canada reserves the right to change passenger seating at any time after booking, in certain circumstances such as schedule irregularity, aircraft substitution, or if the seat is needed to accommodate the needs of a passenger with a disability.
-The seat fee will then be refunded automatically or upon request, unless passenger is accommodated in an equivalent seat to his/her satisfaction. - ii.
-Passengers travelling with children under the age of 12 will receive complimentary seat assignment ensuring children are seated adjacent to an adult/guardian travelling with them.
-Customers may contact Air Canada reservations directly to be seated or review their reservation 36 hours after booking to validate their seat assignments.
-Customers should always indicate in their booking they are travelling with children. - iii.
+i.
+Air Canada reserves the right to change passenger seating at any time after booking, in certain circumstances such as Schedule Irregularity, substitution of aircraft, of equipment or of a different class of service, or if the seat is needed to accommodate the needs of a passenger with a disability.
+The seat fee will then be refunded automatically or upon request, unless passenger is accommodated in an equivalent seat to his/her satisfaction.

+- ii.
 Exit row seats are only available and offered to passengers 12 years of age and older; who are able to read, understand, and provide oral instructions in English or French; are able to visually assess if it is safe to open the emergency door; are free of any disability, condition, reduction in mobility or responsibility, such as attending to another person, that may prevent them from performing emergency exit functions, and are able to reach and operate the emergency exit and willing to assist in evacuating the aircraft in the event of an emergency.
 Passengers who attest, at time of booking, that they qualify for sitting in an exit row seat have the obligation of informing Air Canada should any of these qualifications change after booking. - D. Applicable fees - (1) Advance seat selection per one-way segment